 The young even bear sulfur-yellow tail tips, which they will wiggle in a manner suggestive of a caterpillar or worm.
 When a passing frog or lizard spots the yummy morsel and moves in for the kill, the tables turn.
 The forest floor springs to life, and the prey finds itself staring down the business end of a hungry pit viper.

-Copperhead venom normally produces relatively mild symptoms in humans.
+Fortunately, copperhead venom normally produces relatively mild symptoms in humans.
 Deaths from their bites are almost non-existent with competent medical care.

 But the venom will still ruin your day, as it causes great pain, swelling and tissue damage.
 So, bites are definitely best avoided.

 I actually witnessed a young lady suffer a copperhead bite in this very park a few years earlier.
-She made it through the incident with no long-term repercussions, but her parents were faced with a six-digit medical bill.
+She made it through the incident with no long-term repercussions, but her parents were faced with a six-figure medical bill.

 The tendency for snakes to become active in conjunction with rainy weather isn’t terribly controversial.